rjust/defects4j/README.md

     - `git clone https://github.com/rjust/defects4j`

 2. Initialize Defects4J (download the project repositories and external libraries, which are not included in the git repository for size purposes and to avoid redundancies):
+   If you do not have `cpanm` installed, use cpan or a cpan wrapper to install the perl modules listed in `cpanfile`.
     - `cd defects4j`
+    - `cpanm --installdeps .`
     - `./init.sh`

 3. Add Defects4J's executables to your PATH: